Boitu-mellow/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints the confused emoji
+Display the content of the /etc/passwd file